kevgo/prettifier/website/content/learn/direct-commits/_index.md

            src="/learn/direct-commits/images/commit_annotated.png"
            alt="screenshot">}}

-{{% notice info %}} These commits are made to your remote branch on GitHub.
-You have to run `git pull` to get them onto your developer machine.
+{{% notice info %}} These commits are made to the remote branch on GitHub.
+Run `git pull` to get them onto your developer machine.
 Use [Git Town](http://www.git-town.com) to do this regularly during development.{{% /notice %}}